Scrashdown/PRU-Audio-Processing/Report/Report.md

 #### Plug the Octopus board and write some code!

+The code for the CIC filter and the interface can be found in `src/6Mic-CIC/`.
+To write and run some code like the one below, write it to a file called `main.c` in `host/`, then run `sh deploy.sh && ./gen/main`.

 ```C
 /* Example code for using the library. */
 #include <stdio.h>